bieyuanxi/bevy_learn/introduce_code/state.md

     }
 }
 ```

+Notice that any state change will send a event, you should filter those you don't care about.

+`StateTransitionEvent` is sent when a schedule called `StateTransition` runs, which runs right after `PreUpdate`.
+So `PreUpdate` can only get the event in next frame.

 ## What's the difference between `OnTransition` and `StateTransitionEvent`?
 `OnTransition` is a schedule label with exactly the `from` and `to`.
 All systems in that schedule run only if both `from` and `to` match.